particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 #### LiPo
 This pin serves two purposes.
 You can use this pin to connect a LiPo battery (either directly or using a JST connector), or it can be used to connect an external DC power source (and this is where one needs to take extra precautions).
 When powering it from an external regulated DC source, the  recommended input voltage range on this pin is between 3.6V to 4.4VDC.
 Make sure that the supply can handle currents of at least 3Amp.
 This is the most efficient way of powering the module since the PMIC bypasses the regulator and supplies power to the module via an internal FET leading to lower quiescent current.

 When powered from a LiPo battery alone, the power management IC switches off the internal regulator and supplies power to the system directly from the battery.
 This reduces the conduction losses and maximizes battery run time.
 The battery provided with the module is a Lithium-Ion Polymer battery rated at 3.7VDC 1,800mAh.
 You can substitute this battery with another 3.7V LiPo with higher current rating.
 Remember to never exceed this voltage rating and always pay attention to the polarity of the connector.
+A LiPo battery with internal protection circuits is recommended.

 Typical current consumption is around 180mA and up to 1.8A transients at 5VDC.
-In deep sleep mode, the quiescent current is 130uA (powered from the battery alone).
+In deep sleep mode, the quiescent current is 130uA [this value may change] (powered from the battery alone).

 The MAX17043 fuel gauge is only compatible with single cell lithium-ion batteries.
 The state-of-charge (SoC) values will not be accurate with other battery chemistries.